HautaniemiLab/tumor-evolution-2023/README.md

 1. The "cellular_freqs.R" calculates the intra and inter-tumor heterogeneity using clonal mutational frequencies as input.

-2. The "clustering.R" script does the clustering usng "kmeansw.R" based on pre-assigned centroids described in the Method section of the paper.
+2. The "clustering.R" script extracts the divergence measurement and then does the clustering based on heterogeneity and divergence landscape usng "kmeansw.R".
+The "kmeansw.R" uses pre-assigned centroids described in the Method section of the paper.

 #### Validation set